ManaswineeB/datanators/README.md

 resource planning and allocation decisions'''

-TAMIDS'23.ipynb: Integer Programming, WFL and WWF scoring WildLandFire_Local.ipynb: WFL Calculations and results Graphing_wildfires.ipynb: Feature extraction, creation and selection Data_exploration.ipynb: Exploratory Data Analysis (EDA)
+TAMIDS'23.ipynb: Integer Programming, WFL and WWF scoring

+WildLandFire_Local.ipynb: WFL Calculations and results

+Graphing_wildfires.ipynb: Feature extraction, creation and selection

+Data_exploration.ipynb: Exploratory Data Analysis (EDA)

 Visualization: Zip files have html files which were larger than 25 MB due to animated plots from plotly for different states over a few years.
+               Other HTML files, ready to view on any browser